 The following list contains some examples of strategies a superintelligent AI could use to gain power over more and more resources, with the goal of eventually reaching a position where humans cannot harm or obstruct it.
 Note that these strategies were thought of by humans, and are therefore bound to be less creative and less effective than the strategies an actual superintelligence would be able to devise.

-- Backup plans: Superintelligent AI could program malware that inserts partial copies of itself into computers distributed around the globe (adapted from 3.1.2 here).
+- Backup plans: Superintelligent AI could program malware that inserts partial copies of itself into computers distributed around the globe (adapted from part 3.1.2 of this FAQ).
 This gives it further options to act even if its current copy gets destroyed or if its internet connection gets cut.
 Alternatively, it could send out copies of its source code, alongside detailed engineering instructions, to foreign governments, ideally ones who have little to lose and a lot to gain, with the promise of helping them attain world domination if they build a second version of the AI and give it access to all their resources.

 - Making money: Superintelligent AI could easily make fortunes with online poker, stock markets, scamming people, hacking bank accounts, etc.9